Badminton racket Flexibility advice

 - Are you a beginner or a recreational player without a lot of experience?
 Then take a flexible racket to prevent an injury.
 If you have a limited budget, take a medium flexible shaft.

 - Are you an advanced badminton player with a fit arm, good hitting technique, and do you easily hit the shuttle from the back line? (and we don't mean about the sidelines, but back line haha) Then take a stiff shaft for more control and smash power!

 - Then of course there remains a very large group of all-round players who can best focus on the medium flexible shaft.

-We always advise to do not suddenly choose the complete opposite.
+We always advise doing not suddenly choose the complete opposite.
 If you have been using a very flexible racket for years, then you shouldn't switch to a stiff racket.
 There is a great risk that it does not feel good or that your arm / shoulder will be injured.